Edmeral/Edmeral.github.io/_posts/2015-01-03-raspberry-pi-arduino-weather-station.md

 ---
 layout: post
-title: "How to create a connected mini weather station using a Raspberry pi and/or an Arduino board"
+title: "How to create a connected mini weather station using a Raspberry Pi"
 ---

-The goal to this tutorial is to create [a simple weather station](http://weather.aissam.me) to check temperature and humidity: We will look at how to get the data from a sensor, send it to the cloud, and then retrieve it to display it on a web page, I'll assume you know how to [SSH](FIXME) into a your Raspberry Pi, and the [basics](FIXME!) of working with an Arduino.
+The goal to this tutorial is to create [a simple weather station](http://weather.aissam.me) to check temperature and humidity: We will look at how to get the data from a sensor, send it to the cloud, and then retrieve it to display it on a web page, I'll assume you know how to [SSH](FIXME) into a your Raspberry Pi.
 <br>

 ![Arduino + Raspberry Pi](/images/arduinopluspi.jpg)